With Barry Flanagan: Travels through Time and Spain (Lilliput Press)

 BARRY FLANAGAN: IN APPRECIATION

-When I first saw Barry, at a wedding in Es Figueral in the late eighties, going by his dusty denim suit and general boho air, I judged him to be another of the many artists on Ibiza who eke out a modest living in pursuit of their calling.
+When I first saw Barry, at a wedding in Es Figueral in the late eighties, going by his dusty denim suit and general boho air, I judged him to be another of the many artists on Ibiza who eked out a modest, at times precarious living in pursuit of their calling.
 It was not until sometime later that I discovered he was an artist-star as celebrated in Tokyo as he was in London, Paris and New York.

 Barry was born in Prestatyn, Wales, in January 1941.
 In his youth he tried his hand at labouring, the cello, quarry work, dental work, and making props on the film set of Cleopatra.
 All of these disparate callings appeared, in one way or another, in the work that began to emerge from his time at St Martin’s School of Art.